 These business developments together with the adoption of multiple cloud platforms underline the importance of effective SSH key management in the cloud.
 However, each cloud provider treats these SSH keys differently, increasing the complexity in managing the keys, which is more evident when businesses adopt multi-cloud environments.
 For example, cloud service providers allow users to either generate new keys or use an existing key pair, while SSH access is configured and managed differently in each cloud environment.
 As a result, while SSH keys are easy to generate, it is becoming harder to keep an updated inventory of keys and their trust relationships.

-Businesses fail to protect their SSH keys in the cloud
+The shared responsibility model: How businesses fail to protect their SSH keys in the cloud

 Despite their importance, a Venafi study highlighted that CIOs do not understand the scale or potential impact of the security risks connected with their SSH keys: